-- The City makes significant effort to align investment in public infrastructure and amenities with economic development and place-making goals.
-While the Focus Area strategies presented below include reference to location-specific infrastructure investments, the following planned citywide investments are of particular note from an economic development perspective. - Projects for a non-motorized transportation network throughout the city. - Investments in major arterials for better traffic flows and frontage improvements. - Working with the Washington State Department of Transportation to complete major transportation projects:
+- The City makes significant effort to align investment in public infrastructure and amenities with economic development, place-making goals, and projected population growth.
+While the Focus Area strategies presented below include reference to location-specific infrastructure investments, the following planned citywide investments are of particular note from an economic development perspective. - Planned projects will implement a non-motorized transportation network throughout the city. - Investments in major arterials will improve traffic flows and frontages. - The City is working with the Washington State Department of Transportation to complete major transportation projects: - Replacement interchanges on I-5 at Bridgeport Way SW and at the SR 512 junction.

-- Replacement interchanges on I-5 at Bridgeport Way SW and at the SR 512 junction. - Flood management in the Springbrook neighborhood.
+Flood management in the Springbrook neighborhood.